The IRIS-T SL (Surface Launched) is a new, mobile, medium-range surface-to-air guided missile designed and developed by Diehl BGT Defence…

 The Zephyr S HAPS has two main wings spanning 25m with upward cranked tips.
 Its tail section is arranged in a T-configuration to provide aerodynamic stability and flight control.

 Weighing 62kg, the unmanned aircraft incorporates an array of high-efficiency ELO-based solar cells on the entire wing to generate power.
-The solar sheets have power density values of 1,000W/kg and areal powers in excess of 250W/m².
+The solar sheets have power density values of 1,000W/kg and aerial powers in excess of 250W/m².

 The aircraft is capable of flying autonomously from take-off to landing and can be remotely operated from its ground control station.